How much can you save by combining your condo and car insurance policies?

 A big benefit of having a home and auto insurance policy with the same company is the discount.
 Here are some other standard discounts about which you should inquire.

 You could be required to inform your insurance company after any accident as part of your policy conditions.
-Check your policy guidelines.
+Check your policy guidelines for details.

 We recommend using multiple sources to determine the value of your vehicle.
 Kelley Blue Book and NADA online are good places to start.

 If your vehicle is worth more than $4,000 but you’re still looking to pay less for your coverage, consider raising your deductibles.
 Your deductible is your share of financial responsibility in the event of a claim.
-Raising your deductible will reduce what your insurance company will pay, thus reducing your premium.
+Raising your deductible will reduce what your insurance company will pay and reduce your premiums.

 |Coverage Level||Average Annual Premium|